 Item choices from here will vary depending on what you’re up against but Daedalus is SumaiL’s go-to big damage item after Desolator.
 You can’t go wrong with the chance to one-hit-KO squishy supports.

 Aghanim’s Scepter is another common pick-up for SumaiL if he hasn’t opted for an early Blink Dagger.
-Psionic Projection turns Templar Assassin into a leaner and meaner version of Spectre, especially with the Psionic Trap talent.
+Psionic Projection turns TA into a leaner and meaner version of Spectre, especially with the Psionic Trap talent.
 This item is amazing if your team is ahead.

 If you’re planning on building Blink Dagger, Swift Blink is a viable damage option after Daedalus.
-It synergizes well with Templar Assassin since you’ll want to be blinking aggressively anyway by the time you complete it.
+It synergizes well with TA since you’ll want to be blinking aggressively anyway by the time you complete it.

 In rare cases, SumaiL will pick up a Monkey King Bar to deal with heroes who naturally gain or build evasion such as Terrorblade and Phantom Assassin.

-The drops are completely random in every game but always choose items that benefit Templar Assassin in that particular situation.
-SumaiL will keep multiple neutral items in his stash for later use so don’t be afraid to do so as well, but only if nobody else on your team needs that particular item.
+The drops are completely random in every game but always choose items that benefit TA in that particular situation.
+SumaiL usually keeps multiple neutral items in his stash for later use, so don’t be afraid to do so as well — but only if nobody else on your team needs that particular item.

 - Tier 2 – Bullwhip | A combination of passive regen and mobility, perfect for flash farming.